 which is visited by thousands of people every summer

-The festival will take place at the Center of the Mediterranean Architecture (CAM) in a building dating back from 1595, at the Old Harbor of Chania.
+The festival will take place at the Center of the Mediterranean Architecture (CAM) in a building dating back from 1595 and at the Hamam on Katre Street, at the Old Harbor of Chania.

 The building is known as the Grand Arsenali and was the biggest shipyard located in the Venetian port of Chania.
 During its lifetime it has hosted many Public Services of the Town of Chania.
 In 1997 started its renovation, which turned the building into one of the most important cultural centers in Crete.
 Some of the biggest events, which take place in Chania, are hosted in its premises.